pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-74/index.md

 ---
-title: "Pulumi Release Notes: Pulumi YAML v0.5.1, Stack READMEs, and much more!"
+title: "Pulumi Release Notes: Pulumi YAML updates, Stack READMEs, and much more!"
 allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with